“Whip ’er good, Billy.”

 “BRAAAAAN-DOOOOON!
 GET OUT GET OUT GET OUT!” the woman wails hysterically, thrashing and kicking at the home invader.

-GM: “BRAAAAAAAAN-D-” the woman chokes as Caroline applies pressure to her already torn and savaged neck.
-She gives several guttural hacks and half-hearted “Bran-d-!”s as blood messily flows and spurts under Caroline’s grip.
+GM: “BRAAAAAAAAN-D-” the woman chokes as Caroline applies pressure to her already savaged neck.
+She gives several guttural hacks and half-hearted “Bran-d-!”s.
+Blood messily spurts under Caroline’s grip.

 Caroline: “Shut up or I’ll kill you both,” she breathes.